autonity/docs.autonity.org/content/docs/reference/api/accountability/_index.md

 ## getValidatorAccusation

-Returns a pending accusation event reported for a validator.
-The method response may be empty if there is not a pending accusation for the address argument provided.
+Returns the most recent pending accusation reported for a validator.
+The method response may be empty if there is no associated validator accusation event object for the address argument provided.

-{{% alert title="Info" color="info"%}}
-This function is only used for development testing.
-{{% /alert %}}

 ### Parameters